WHang98/scSemiAAE/README.md

 Nvidia Tesla P40

-Arguments:

-n_clusters: number of clusters

 Files:

 scSemiAAE.py -- implementation of scSemiAAE algorithm

-Data--It is available in the branch Data of the algorithm package
+layers.py -- Definition of the zero-inflated negative binomial distribution

+filter.py -- Load and process the data

+Branch:

+Data -- Data used in the paper